folio-org/stripes/doc/permissions.md

 (Back in the bad old days, the ansible build scripts for FOLIO VMs used to explicitly add certain permissions to the database.
 That was a temporary measure: this is no longer done, and _all_ permissions are now loaded from modules' descriptors.)

 In addition, high-level permission sets can be defined at run-time (using **Settings > Users > Permission sets**); but since these are tenant-specific, no software may rely directly on them, and they are useful only as a particular site's aggregation for administrative purposes.
 As such, these permission sets are not of interest to us here.

+## Naming permissions

+Each module that defines permissions should use a unique prefix, related to the module-name, at the start of the names of permissions that it defines.
+For example, mod-users defines the "ability to read a collection of user records" permissin, so it has a `users` prefix at the start of its name, `users.collection.get`.

+Permissions defined in front-end modules are given names whose prefixes begin with `ui-`.
+For example, the "can edit user profiles" permission, defined in ui-users, is named `ui-users.edit`.

+(In the past, modules have sometimes defined permissions with names that belong to other modules.
+For example, the high-level "can edit user profiles" permissions was originally defined on the server-side "users-bl" (business logic) module and named `users-bl.edit`.
+When the software was enhanced so that UI modules could define permissions, this permission was moved across to ui-users, but initially retained its old name `users-bl.edit`.
+This is no longer done: the permission has been renamed `ui-users.edit`.)